Simplifying the Type $A$ Argyres-Douglas Landscape: Conclusions and outlook

 An interesting consequence of the equivalence \eqref{eq:typeItypeIIeq} between type I and type II Argyres--Douglas theories arises in relation to their geometric engineering construction in type IIB \cite{Xie:2012hs,Cecotti:2012jx,Cecotti:2013lda,Wang:2015mra}.
 The only case where both sides of this isomorphism admit a known geometric engineering realisation is for full punctures and $p=2$, which gives the equivalence

 It would be interesting to explore possible relationships between the corresponding Calabi--Yau singularities.

 Finally, we note that holographic duals have been conjectured for the large $N$ limits of type I Argyres--Douglas theories of type $A$.
 For regular punctures labelled by a rectangular Young diagram, proposals were made in \cite{Bah:2021mzw,Bah:2021hei,Bomans:2023ouw}.
 This was generalised to type I theories with an arbitrary regular puncture in \cite{Couzens:2022yjl, Bah:2022yjf}.
-The two primary equivalences between type I Argyres--Douglas theories \eqref{eq:isopl} and \eqref{eq:isoconj} can in fact be realised in the holographic setting \cite{Couzens:toappear}.\footnote{We thank Christopher Couzens for bringing this to our attention.}
+The two primary equivalences between type I Argyres--Douglas theories \eqref{eq:isopl} and \eqref{eq:isoconj} can in fact be realised in the holographic setting \cite{Couzens:2023kyf}.

 \acknowledgments{The authors would like to thank Pieter Bomans, Dylan Butson, Christopher Couzens, Thomas Creutzig, Tudor Dimofte, Jacques Distler, Laura Fredrickson, Neil Lambert, Sujay Nair, Andy Neitzke, Tom\'{a}\v{s} Proch\'{a}zka, G\'{e}rard Watts, and Zhenghao Zhong for useful discussions related to this work.
 We would also like to thank the Pollica Physics Centre for hospitality while some of this work was completed.
 The work of CB and MS is supported in part by ERC Consolidator Grant 864828 ``Algebraic Foundations of Supersymmetric Quantum Field Theory (SCFTAlg)'' and by the Simons Collaboration for the Nonperturbative Bootstrap under grant 494786 from the Simons Foundation.
 CB is also supported in part by the STFC through grant number ST/T000864/1.
 PS would like to acknowledge support from the Clarendon Fund and the Mathematical Institute, University of Oxford.
 JS would like to thank the STFC for their support under the studentship grant ST/T506187/1.
 MM is supported in part by the STFC through grant number ST/X000753/1.}